bordenet/bordenet/COMPLETE-PORTFOLIO-ASSESSMENT.md

 ## Professional Assessment

 **For Corporate Use**:
-- ✅ **Recommended**: RecipeArchive, secrets-in-source, apple-quartile-solver, pr-faq-validator
+- ✅ **Recommended**: RecipeArchive, secrets-in-source, apple-quartile-solver, pr-faq-validator, genesis
-- ⚠️ **With Caveats**: product-requirements-assistant, genesis, codebase-reviewer
+- ⚠️ **With Caveats**: product-requirements-assistant, codebase-reviewer
 - ❌ **Not Recommended**: one-pager, identity-deep-dive

-**Overall Portfolio Quality**: Strong for personal projects, good for corporate use with caveats
+**Overall Portfolio Quality**: Excellent for personal projects, strong for corporate use

 ---